 This weird and wonderful place captures my college experience – a time of compatible juxtapositions.
 Clunky blocks of impenetrable rock with light effortlessly flowing through.
 A Gutenberg Bible companionably next to Peter Rabbit.
 Serious and playful.
 Respectful and lighthearted.
 Reverent and fun.
 Beinecke makes no sense whatsoever, and somehow reinstates meaning and truth.

-Beinecke and I met 38 years ago at a personal low point.
+Beinecke and I met decades ago at a personal low point.
 Crushed and demoralized, I wondered if my career at Yale would end with those first exams.
 But it didn’t.
 I figured out how to take a test.
 I discovered I enjoyed writing papers.
 I stopped worrying that I was the most pathetic specimen ever to be admitted.
 I learned and struggled and learned more.
 Over time, I forgot to be afraid when I struggled.
 I had fun.
 I returned to Beinecke possibly thirty times during those four years, through ups and downs, calms and storms, disappointments and triumphs.

 I don’t remember the exhibit on display when I first entered.
 I don’t remember the precise palette of light on Beinecke’s walls that day.
 I do remember my amazement.
 Even more, I remember that as I journeyed around the second floor, my curiosity returned and with it, confidence followed by perspective.
 Yale and I were a new relationship.
 We were off to a rocky start, but we had four years to work it out.

 And we did.

 Amy Kaufman Burk, Yale 1980, is an author and blogger.
 Amy wrote her first novel, Hollywood High: Achieve The Honorable, in reaction to seeing gay students bullied in high school.
-Her second novel, Tightwire, follows a rookie psych intern through her first year of training.
-Amy blogs on a variety of subjects including parenting, LGBTQ+ ally support, gender equality, and a Rolling Stones concert.
+Her second novel, Tightwire, follows a psych intern through her first year of training.
+Amy blogs on a variety of subjects including parenting, LGBTQ+ ally support, gender equality, racial equality and a Rolling Stones concert.
 She also collaborates with educators who include her books in their curriculum.